the-kids-network/impact-capture-form/README.md

 cp .env.example.mysql .env
 ```

-### Setup database
+### Setup database schema

-Clear the config cache first if any problems:
+Clear the config cache first to ensure the latest config is used to build the database:

 ```bash
 php artisan config:cache
 ```

-To run new database migrations:
+To run new/latest database migrations (i.e. since last one in the migrations table):

 ```bash
 php artisan migrate
 ```

 To run all migrations from beginning.
-This will will WIPE the database:
+This will rollback all previous migrations and is likely to incur data loss:

 ```bash
 php artisan migrate:refresh